There is breaking news out there, ladies and gentlemen.

 Well, that would be Brazil.

-And Brazil also does not have an extradition treaty with the United States, plus a lot of hot supermodels come from Brazil.
+And Brazil also does not have an extradition treaty with the United States.

-Not that that would matter.
+Not that that would matter in this instance, but they do.

 That's right.

-Obama said, Yeah, yeah.
+Obama said, yeah, yeah.

-If uh I had a son, he'd look like Trayvon, simply saying, my son would have been killed.
+If I had a son, he'd look like Trayvon, simply saying, my son would have been killed.

-It might have occurred to him that he's not safe.
+Yeah, I guess Zimmerman might, it might have occurred to him that he's not safe.

 You never know.

-But hey, folks, you don't know this because this is radio, and you're gonna have to trust me, but we've got something that never happens here going on here today.
+But hey, folks, you don't know this because this is radio and you're going to have to trust me.

 Well, not never, but it's never happened to this degree.

-Today is the day they're all here, and you ought to see them.
+And you ought to see them.

 They are standing back there in rapt attention.

-It look they look like the Stefford Wives.
+They look like the Stefford wives.

-They can't, their mouths have been open for three hours.
+Their mouths have been open for three hours.

 They can't believe where they are.